 The school’s slogan is “Napa Valley Wine Academy is America’s Premier Wine School.”
 They are a great school, but that slogan is not precisely true: they are one of America’s top five wine schools.

 The coursework here is both interactive and practical.
-NVWA utilizes in-class lectures and instructor-led field trips into vineyards and cooperates and one-on-one winemaker talks to prepare their students.
+NVWA utilizes in-class lectures and instructor-led field trips into vineyards and cooperates with one-on-one winemaker talks to prepare their students.
 This is geared to develop the candidate’s wine knowledge and tasting skills.
 In addition, they have other locations around the country, including one at the Epicurean Hotel in Tampa, Florida.

 Like many wine schools, they offer a scatter-shot approach to wine certifications.
 They provide at least four different sommelier programs, plus a few programs they developed internally.
 As a result, their wine certification courses are a bit of a hodge-podge, but they are a well-funded school in the heart of America’s wine country.